Knocking Back Division in Your Community

 SLAPPs are a misuse of the legal system.
 They involve bringing, or more commonly threatening, legal action that is weak, vague, or unmeritorious, using aggressive tactics to shut down lawful criticism or organising on matters of public interest.

-Looking for volunteer opportunities at a food distribution in Newcastle in February 2025?
-Join our community near St James' Park.
-We believe in solidarity, not charity: come help us build collective power.
+Searching for volunteer roles at a food distribution in Newcastle this April 2026?
+Join our community near St James’ Park.
+We work by solidarity, not charity: help us build collective power.